-Selling, general and administrative expenses were \$3,214,050 for the fiscal year ended June 30, 2014, an increase of \$296,910, or 10% as compared to the prior year.
-The increase for fiscal 2014 relates primarily to severance costs incurred for terminated employees and an increase in salary expense associated with new personnel hired during fiscal 2014.
+Selling, general, and administrative expenses were \$2,711,807 for the fiscal year ended June 30, 2015, a decrease of \$502,243, or 15.6% as compared to the prior year.
+The decrease for fiscal 2015 relates primarily to a reduction in salary expense due to reductions in the number of employees primarily in officers (CEO) and program administration.

-Employment of full time equivalents at June 30, 2014 was 150 people compared with 170 people at June 30, 2013.
+Employment of full time equivalents at June 30, 2015 was 145 people compared with 150 people at June 30, 2014.
+The Company will continue to evaluate selling, general and administrative employment levels based on projected revenues

-Other income for the fiscal years ended June 30, 2014 and 2013 was \$148,753 and \$83,758, respectively.
-The increase in other income is due an increase in interest income, scrap and miscellaneous income.
+Other income for the fiscal years ended June 30, 2015 and 2014 was \$68,050 and \$148,753, respectively.
+The decrease is primarily due to a decrease in income from scrap sales.
+Interest income is a function of the level of investments and investment strategies which generally tend to be conservative.

-The effective income tax rate was 20.3% in fiscal 2014 and 29.3% in fiscal 2013.
+The effective income tax rate was 29.2% in fiscal 2015 and 20.3% in fiscal 2014.
 The effective tax rate is less than the statutory tax rate mainly due to the benefit the Company receives on its "qualified production activities" under The American Jobs Creation Act of 2004 and the benefit derived from the dividends paid on allocated ESOP shares.
+The increase in the effective tax rate for fiscal 2015 is primarily due to the decrease in the benefit received on dividends paid on allocated ESOP shares in the current fiscal year when compared to the prior year.

-Net income for fiscal 2014, was \$1,167,885 or \$.52 and \$.51 per share, basic and diluted, respectively, compared to net income of \$5,562,425 or \$2.52 and \$2.48 per share, basic and diluted, respectively, for fiscal 2013.
-The decrease in net income per share was primarily due to lower sales, lower gross profits, and higher selling, general, and administrative expenses.
+Net income for fiscal 2015, was \$3,183,127 or \$1.40 and \$1.39 per share, basic and diluted, respectively, compared to net income of \$1,167,885 or \$.52 and \$.51 per share, basic and diluted, respectively, for fiscal 2014.
+The increase in net income per share was mainly due to the reduction in loss contracts incurred by the Company and lower selling, general and administrative expenses, offset by lower sales and product mix when compared with the same periods in fiscal 2014.